ChristinaLK/diploshic-wiki/A-soup-to-nuts-example.md

 ### feature vectors for example mosquito data
-Applying the trained model has two steps: calculating feature vectors from data and then prediction from our trained CNN. `diploSHIC.py` will compute feature vectors from VCF files.
+Applying the trained model has two steps: calculating feature vectors from data and then prediction from our trained CNN. `diploSHIC` will compute feature vectors from VCF files.
 We will do that on the `ag1000g.phase1.ar3.pass.biallelic.3R.vcf.28000000-29000000.gz` file that is supplied in the `exampleApplication` directory.
 ```
-$ python diploSHIC.py fvecVcf diploid \
+$ diploSHIC fvecVcf diploid \
 exampleApplication/ag1000g.phase1.ar3.pass.biallelic.3R.vcf.28000000-29000000.gz 3R 53200684 \ exampleApplication/ag1000g.phase1.ar3.pass.biallelic.3R.vcf.28000000-29000000.gz.diploid.fvec \
 --targetPop BFS --sampleToPopFileName exampleApplication/samples_pops.txt --winSize 55000 \
 --maskFileName exampleApplication/Anopheles-gambiae-PEST_CHROMOSOMES_AgamP3.accessible.fa.gz